britishgas-engineering/ember-appointment-slots-pickers/README.md

 ### Different calendars for different screen sizes ###

-One of the things you will have to maintain if you move away from `appointment-slot-picker` is to choose in your app which calendars to display for the different screen sizes.
-Some calendars are only available on mobile, some others only on desktop, some on both.
+One of the things you will have to maintain if you move away from `easy-slot-picker` is to choose in your app which calendars to display for the different screen sizes.
+[Some calendars are only available on mobile, some others only on desktop, some on both](https://github.com/britishgas-engineering/ember-appointment-slots-pickers/blob/feature/transfer-slot-pickers-to-open-source/README.md#choose-your-own-calendventure).

-The `appointment-slot-picker` code is doing that, by changing the child component name depending on the viewport size:
+The `easy-slot-picker` code is doing jut that, by changing the child component name depending on the viewport size:

 ```javascript
 //appointment-slot-picker/component.js